chaitu786/Weather-Application/README.md

 ![Home Page](/weather/images/weather.png "Home Page")

-You can see the website [HERE](https://zesty-sprinkles-bc9a08.netlify.app/)
+You can see the website JS [HERE](https://zesty-sprinkles-bc9a08.netlify.app/) You can see the website React [HERE](https://zesty-sprinkles-bc9a08.netlify.app/)

 ### Introduction (Project Aim)
 <hr/>